 I believe that if people truly want to learn from others, they must reach out with their questions.
 So many women go through life without asking questions for fear that they are intruding on others’ time.
 Please remember that most women want to express what they know and they’re thrilled to be asked.
 More importantly, they will respect you for being curious and open to learning.

-So take a giant step, darlings.
+So take a giant step, darling.
 Reach for the stars with purpose and questions.
 Learn from others you trust, admire, and respect.
 Bloom to the hilt!
 Let me know your thoughts in the comments at the bottom of this page.